A lust for life and tradition

 Gstaad-Züglete: Saturday, 1st September 2018, 9.30 to 16.30h

 Miss Beautiful Udder

-At the cattle shows that take place in the holiday region up on the alps and throughout the summer, it’s all about udder size, texture of the hide and backbone.
+At the cattle shows that take place in the Destination up on the alps and throughout the summer, it’s all about udder size, texture of the hide and backbone.
 The judges are strict, they look the cow over from head to toe and award points.
 There are a lot of discussions and shop talk direct from the horse’s mouth.
 These animals are valuable for the farmers who earn their daily bread with them.
 If your cow pockets an award, it can be sold at the next auction for a better price or used for breeding.
 Visitors can also watch the voting live, while enjoying cheese, sausage and bread.

 A steady hand, a good eye and a lot of imagination is needed for a ‘Scherischnitt’ (the art of paper cutting).
 Black on white – seldom coloured – idyllic scenes from the farmyard are played out before the eyes of the beholder.
 Ueli Hauswirth from Zweisimmen is one of the paper cutting artists, who has honed the art of cutting.
 His works hang in Restaurant and Papercutting Museum Hüsy in Blankenburg by Zweisimmen, alongside those of countless others.
 Since the 19th century, when the Saanen resident Johann Jakob Hauswirth carried out pioneering work, the craft with the ideal world on paper has become an export hit.
 Ueli Hauswirth and his colleagues are happy to let you peer over their shoulder as they carry out their precise work.

 - Ueli Hauswirth, Zweisimmen: Tel. +41 33 722 34 93, www.scherenschnitt-hauswirth.ch

 - Regina Martin, Schönried: Mobile +41 79 537 95 48